kovinmahan-source/BlodBank/README.md

 - Login to access your dashboard.
 - Admins can manage users and view analytics.
 - Track and manage blood inventory and donations.

-## 🖼️ Screenshots

-_Add your own screenshots here to showcase the UI._

-## 🤝 Contributing

-Contributions are welcome!
-Please open issues or submit pull requests for improvements.

 ## 📄 License